Eliza Roberts (actress): Personal life

 From her first marriage to producer James Simons (Malcolm in the Middle), she has two children: Keaton Simons (born in 1978), a musician, and Morgan, a pastry chef.

 In 1986, she met Eric Roberts on a plane while he was still dating Kelly Cunningham.
 They split in 1991, and the same year, Eric and Eliza began dating and married on August 16, 1992.

 In 1995, a dispute occurred with her husband at their home, leading to his arrest and detention for hitting her on the head.
 He posted his own bail of $50,000 to be released.
-Eliza gave Eric an ultimatum: he had to get clean if he didn't want to lose her.
+Eliza gave Eric an ultimatum: he had to get clean [from cocaine] if he didn't want to lose her.
 The court also mandated that Eric undergo an 18-month rehabilitation program.

 As Eric's manager, Eliza revitalized his career.

 Roberts maintains a good relationship with her stepdaughter, actress Emma Roberts.

 In the film industry, she is the godmother of Mason Ewing.